NWEenglish/GVSU-CIS641-Sea-Pound/meetings/GVSU-CIS641-Sea-Pound-2022-09-25.md

 Goals for next week (include responsibilities)

+* Nicholas English:
 	* Restart the game project and write the code without direct use of the tutorial.
 	* Create the player object with movement, sprites, and audio.
 	* Create the shooting mechanic with the barrel movement, sprites, and audio.